 Splenic hamartoma is a rare benign tumor, and although minimally invasive surgery may be suitable for this condition, there have only been 2 previous reports of laparoscopic surgery.
 Here we report the third case of splenic hamartoma managed by laparoscopic splenectomy.
 A 37-year-old male was incidentally diagnosed by abdominal ultrasonography with a hypoechoic mass measuring 2.5 cm × 2.4 cm in the spleen.
 Color Doppler sonography showed multiple flow signals within the mass and contrast-enhanced computed tomography revealed strong enhancement of the lesion.
 On T1- and T2-weighted magnetic resonance images, the splenic mass was demonstrated as isointense and hyperintense respectively.
 Although a malignant tumor could not be ruled out, a hand-assisted laparoscopic splenectomy was performed because the splenic mass was limited in size and had not invaded adjacent organs.
 The pathological diagnosis was splenic hamartoma.
 The postoperative course was uneventful and the patient was discharged by the seventh postoperative day.
 Although splenic hamartomas have some specific imaging features, more reports and analyses of these cases are required to increase the reliability of the diagnosis and management.
 Hand-assisted laparoscopic splenectomy may play a pivotal role in the postoperative diagnosis and management of this condition.

 Splenic tumors are relatively uncommon.
 Among them, lymphomatous tumors of the spleen are the most common with other tumors including angiosarcomas, plasmacytomas, primary malignant fibrous histiocytomas, and metastatic disease to the spleen often associated with diffuse carcinomatous dissemination.
 Benign splenic tumors are exceedingly rare with an incidence of 7 in 100000 autopsy specimens and most are either cysts or hemangiomas.

 Splenic hamartoma is an extremely rare benign tumor with an incidence of 3 in 200000 splenectomies.
 Although splenic hamartomas are benign and usually asymptomatic, it is important that they are not mistaken for malignant lesions which can sometimes occur due to diagnostic difficulties.
 Splenectomy has traditionally been performed through a generous laparotomy incision, requiring complete mobilization of the spleen for removal.
 Recently, laparoscopic surgery has become the standard technique for the surgical treatment of many disorders including malignant diseases.
 Although minimally invasive surgery may be suitable for splenic hamartomas, to the best of our knowledge, there have been only 2 previous reports of laparoscopic surgery for splenic hamartoma.
 Here we report a third case of splenic hamartoma that underwent laparoscopic splenectomy.

 A 37-year-old Japanese male was incidentally diagnosed with a splenic mass by abdominal ultrasonography (US) and visited our hospital for further investigation.
 On physical examination, he was afebrile with normal vital signs and no weight loss.
 The laboratory findings on admission were unremarkable: red blood cell count 460 × 104/mm3 (normal range 370-490 × 104/mm3); white blood cell count 4.7 × 103/mm3 (normal range 4.0-8.0 × 103/mm3); and platelet count 25.3 × 104/mm3 (normal range 14.5-34.0 × 104/mm3).
 Total protein, alanine aminotransferase, aspartate aminotransferase, total bilirubin and serum creatinine levels were all within normal limits, as were serum carcinoembryonic antigen and cancer antigen 19-9.

 Abdominal US showed a distinct, round and hypoechoic mass measuring 2.5 cm × 2.4 cm in the spleen (Figure 1A).
-Color Doppler sonography showed blood flow signals along the edge of the mass and slight signals within the mass (Figure ).
+Color Doppler sonography showed blood flow signals along the edge of the mass and slight signals within the mass (Figure 1B).
 Computed tomography (CT) images before the administration of contrast material showed a slightly hypodense lesion relative to the normal splenic parenchyma, measuring 2.4 cm × 2.3 cm within the spleen (Figure 1C).
 Following a bolus injection of intravenous contrast material, the mass was strongly enhanced during the early and late hepatic artery phase (Figure 1D) and 3 min after the administration of contrast, the mass showed isodensity.
 The lesion was a homogenous mass with no calcification or cystic lesions observed.
 Magnetic resonance imaging (MRI) showed isointensity in the T1-weighted image and heterogeneous hyperintensity in the T2-weighted image (Figure 2).
 The lesion showed diffuse enhancement on gadolinium-enhanced MRI.
 Positron emission tomography (PET) using 18F-fluoro-2-deoxy-d-glucose (FDG) with CT showed no abnormal accumulation of FDG.
 Esophagogastroduodenoscopy and colonoscopy showed no significant lesion.